xster/flutter-wiki/Issue-hygiene.md

 We use [many labels](https://github.com/flutter/flutter/labels).

-Some labels (those prefixed with `customer`) indicate key customers with which Flutter has a special relationship.
-Those customers are invited to label their bugs with the appropriate customer label.

 The bugs with the `severe` prefix are just that --- bugs bearing a specific severity.
 Note that severity in and of itself does not imply a specific time-to-service; rather it provides clues as to the nature of the defect, just as other labels do.

-There are two exceptions to this: `severe:customer critical` and `severe:customer blocking`.
-We reserve these labels for those issues that those customers with a special relationship to Flutter may use to get the team's attention.
-Be wary of overusing these labels, however.
-If you flag only a single item as critical or blocking, it gives the team a clear signal as to what's important to you.
-If you label a number of such issues that way, we cannot immediately tell what is truly important for our collaboration with you.

 See also: